Symmetry fractionalization in the gauge mean-field theory of quantum spin ice

 The GMFT approach relies on a saddle point approximation where the gauge field is fixed.
 One might legitimately question the relevance of our classification scheme considering the disregard of any gauge field fluctuations, especially considering recent indications that the gauge-matter coupling in QSI is stronger than in ordinary QED \cite{pace2021emergent}.
 Strong gauge interaction in QSI is a topic of great interest that will undoubtedly lead to significant phenomenological consequences.
+For instance, it was recently shown that the gauge degrees of freedom and their fluctuations are important to understand qualitative and quantitative features in the dynamical correlations of quantum spin ice~\cite{Wilczek2020Spinons, udagawa2021spin}.
 However, we would like to point out two crucial observations as to why GMFT still provides an essential tool for studying QSI.
 First, symmetry fractionalization is believed to be a robust characteristic of a topologically ordered phase that is stable to perturbations~\cite{wen2002quantum, barkeshli2019symmetry}.
 Accordingly, our classification scheme and observations regarding the enhanced spectral periodicity should remain valid in the presence of strong interactions.
 Second, the excellent agreement between the dynamical spin correlations obtained in QMC and GMFT presented in Appendix~\ref{appendix: Comparison of the dynamical spin structure factor for the 0-flux state with QMC} should serve as a convincing piece of evidence that the correlations obtained in GMFT capture the most important features and can be meaningfully used to compare with experimental results.